intel/he-toolkit/he-samples/sample-kernels/README.md

 # Sample Kernels
-This directory contains sample kernels implemented using google test for Microsoft SEAL and PALISADE.
-These sample kernels are for operations which are more advanced than the micro-benchmarks but are not full standalone use cases.
+This directory contains sample kernels implemented using google test and google benchmark for Microsoft SEAL and PALISADE.
+These sample kernels are for operations that are not full standalone use cases.
 An example of such an operation is matrix multiplication for which we provide several different sample kernels showing alternative methods of implementing the same algorithm using different approaches, libraries, and schemes.
-The full set of available sample kernels for each library and a brief description are described in the details section.
+The full set of available sample kernels for each library and a brief description are described in the details section below.

-# Useage
+# Usage
 This directory contains sample kernels which benchmark a set of more complex HE operations in both SEAL and PALISADE.